w3f/polkadot-wiki/docs/maintain/kusama/maintain-guides-society-kusama.md

 Example:

 ```
-Let's assume we have 5 members in the society.
+Let's assume we have 5 members in the society

 lock_duration = 100 - 50_000 / (5 + 500)
 lock_duration * MAX_LOCK_DURATION_IN_BLOCKS